Dr Nuala O Connor

 ICGP lead advisor on antibiotic resistance

-Dr Nuala O Connor ICGP lead advisor on Antibiotic resistance talks about why antibiotics are under threat and what we can do to help keep them effective for future generations.
+Dr Nuala O Connor ICGP lead advisor on Antibiotic resistance talks about why antibiotics are under threat.
+What can can do to help keep them effective for future generations.

-Much of what we take for granted in modern medicine could not happen without antibiotics, for example hip replacements, cancer operations and treatments, kidney transplants and cardiac surgery.
-If we return to the pre-antibiotic era, common infections such as pneumonia, kidney infections or skin infections will result in death because there will be no effective antibiotics to treat them.
+Much of what we take for granted in modern medicine could not happen without antibiotics.
+This includes hip replacements, cancer operations and treatments, kidney transplants and cardiac surgery.
+If we return to the pre-antibiotic era, common infections such as pneumonia or skin infections will result in death.
+We must keep ways of combatting infection viable and long-term

-Global international and Irish experts agree that everyone has an important role to play in ensuring correct use of antibiotics, and tackling the global health threat of antibiotic resistance.
+Global international and Irish experts agree that everyone has an important role to play in ensuring correct use of antibiotics.
+Thereby tackling the global health threat of antibiotic resistance.

 There is action required at many levels.
-The World Health Organisation, United Nations and governments around the world have launched campaigns, adopted resolutions and funded programmes to fight antibiotic resistance.
+The World Health Organisation, United Nations and governments around the world have launched campaigns, are fighting antibiotic resistance.
 Antibiotics are not just used in humans, but also in animals and in agriculture.

 At the end of the day, each professional who prescribes antibiotics or influences the decision to prescribe them must take personal responsibility to ensure that it was necessary.